giantswarm/efk-stack-app/helm/efk-stack-app/charts/opensearch-certs/README.md

-# OpenDistro certificate generator
+# opensearch certificate generator

-Generates CA needed to enable OpenDistro security pluguin with [certstrap](https://github.com/square/certstrap).
+Generates CA needed to enable opensearch security pluguin with [certstrap](https://github.com/square/certstrap).

 The rootCA and the transport certificates will be stored in kubernetes secrets using a Job to create the initial certificates and a cronjob to constantly check that the certificates are present.